 In our information age where it’s possible to find your birth family in 36 hours, (oh–if only it were always so easy!) the ranks of CUB seem to have thinned a bit.
 But the meeting I went to on Saturday was every bit as diverse as the ones I remember from more than two decades ago.

-There was an adoptee about to introduce her siblings (one from her adoptive family, the other from her birth family), a birthmother who’d attended CUB for years, searched found nothing, then years later came back and shortly thereafter was reunited with her son who is now getting to know her other adult children.
-An adoptee read the letter she planned to send to her birthmother whom she’d recently located.
-A birthmother back from the wedding of her son– the first milestone in his life she hadn’t missed.
+There was an adoptee about to introduce her siblings to each other (one from her adoptive family, the other from her birth family).
+There was a birthmother who’d attended CUB for years, searched found nothing, then years later came back and thereafter was reunited with her son who is now getting to know her other adult children.
+An adoptee read the letter she hopes to send to her recently located birthmother.
+A birthmother, back from the wedding of her son– the first milestone in his life she hadn’t missed.
 An adoptive mother sharing her story of her children’s inabilities to heal after their lives of abuse prior to their adoption.
 An adoptee with her toddler daughter describing what it was like to give birth and realize she’d just met her first blood relative.
-A birth mother announcing that the first meeting between her and her daughter is now on the calendar.
+A birthmother announcing that the first meeting between her and her daughter is now on the calendar.

 Each story told of an opened a door.
 Between birthmother and adoptee.
 Or adoptee and adoptive parent.
 Or between adoptive parent and birthmother.

 The meetings well-moderated meetings are a safe place where people listen.
 The Internet has made searching easier.
 But there are still plenty of reasons to go to a CUB meeting.
 If you’re a birthparent, an adoptee, or an adoptive parent, and you are looking for support or information, or a group where you can share your story and hear others, a CUB meeting is a fantastic idea.
 Check the website for the meeting schedule in your area.